marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 1. The user interface of the Sitemap Generator.

 == Changelog ==

+= 1.2.1 =

+* Added support for title and caption in image sitemaps.
+* Added support for tags, view count and region restriction of YouTube videos in video sitemap.
+* Removed CDATA sections and escape the content instead in image and video sitemaps.

 = 1.2.0 =
 *Release Date - 28th August, 2015*